Get a quote

 Some common HO-3 policy exclusions are:

-• Earth movement, such as an earthquake, sinkhole, and mudflow.
+• Earth movement, such as earthquakes, sinkholes, and mudslides

-• Water damage from flood, sewer backup, or water seeping in through the foundation.
+• Water damage from floods, sewer backups, or water seeping in through the foundation

 But coverage for the contents of your house is different.
-HO-3 policies insure your personal property on a named perils basis, meaning your insurer only pays for damage caused by events listed in the policy.
-Those named perils are usually the same 16 listed on an HO2 policy:
+HO-3 policies insure your personal property on a named-perils basis, meaning damage is typically only covered if it is caused by a risk listed in your policy.

 • Explosions